hbarry89/MERN-Practice/README.md

 ## :desktop_computer: Usage

 This app is not deployed yet.

-To run the app, please follow these instructions:
+To run the app locally, please follow these instructions:

-- Clone the repo and run ```npm start``` on both the client and server side.
+- Clone the repo and run ```npm start``` on both the client and server sides.

 ### Preview